 It often takes survivors of sexual harassment and assault months after they disclose the abuse to learn about Title IX and its protections against a hostile school environment.
 Countless students could return to school if sexual assault crisis centers, advocacy organizations, and sexual assault response teams would explain students’ safeguards at school.

 These community-based organizations can be valuable victim advocates and champions for Title IX education, compliance, and proactive school policies that support survivors’ rights to continue their education safely.
 Especially now that the U.S. Department of Education has upended decades of guidance on Title IX and sexual harassment, students and families need reliable information to navigate conflicting district, state and federal policies on reporting and supportive measures.

 On this new page, SSAIS spotlights the perspectives of nonprofit advocacy organizations on educating K-12 students about schools’ Title IX responsibilities to provide a safe learning environment for all.

 What is your local or state sexual assault organization doing to address the impact of sexual harassment and assault on students’ education?
 Contact us to share your insights.

-Watch Cheryl Ann Graf, ARNP, Forensic Nurse, take a call from a high school rape victim and explain her Title IX rights at minute 5:20.
+In this excerpt from the video Sexual Harassment: Not in our School! watch Cheryl Ann Graf, ARNP, Forensic Nurse, take a call from a high school rape victim and explain her Title IX rights.

 by Julia DeLuca, K-12 Education Specialist at Planned Parenthood of Central & Western New York